Sjögren’s Syndrome – Diagnosis, Symptoms and Treatment

 Sjögren's Syndrome Medication

-Patients are usually instructed on basic oral health measures such proper brushing and flossing, good hydration, avoiding beverages with sugar or additives, and using sugar-free lozenges or other salivary stimulants.
-They should also avoid medications that can contribute to dry mouth such as tricyclic antidepressants and antihistamines.
+Patients are usually instructed on basic oral health measures such as proper brushing and flossing, adequate hydration, avoiding beverages with sugar or additives, and using sugar-free lozenges or other salivary stimulants.
+They should also avoid medications that can contribute to dry mouth, such as tricyclic antidepressants and antihistamines.
 Patients with Sjögren's syndrome should also see their dentist regularly.

-Some can benefit from temporary use of artificial saliva – this typically contains a mix of multiple ingredients such as carboxymethylcellulose, polyethylene glycol, and sorbitol.
+Some can benefit from the temporary use of artificial saliva – this typically contains a mix of multiple ingredients such as carboxymethylcellulose, polyethylene glycol, and sorbitol.
 Patients with symptoms that are refractory to conservative measures may benefit from a muscarinic agonist.
 Options typically include Salagen (Pilocarpine) or Evoxac (cevimeline).
-There is some evidence to suggest that Plaquenil (Hydroxychloroquine) is beneficial for dry mouth symptoms as well.
+There is some evidence suggesting that Plaquenil (Hydroxychloroquine) is beneficial for dry mouth symptoms.

 Patients with eye disease are commonly started on artificial tears and lubricants.
-Some patient will benefit from topical Restasis (Cyclosporine) or Xiidra (Lifitegrast).
+Some patients will benefit from topical Restasis (Cyclosporine) or Xiidra (lifitegrast).
 Topical corticosteroids are occasionally necessary for several weeks.
 All of these topical eye therapies should be prescribed by an ophthalmology specialist.